 What is most interesting is the traditional left/right political alignments that fall apart in the ensuing controversy over this issue.
-While some partisans on the right will tie these revelations together with the usual accusations against “big government liberals,” President Obama is merely continuing what George W. Bush had started.
+While some partisans on the right will tie these revelations together with the usual accusations against “big government liberals,” President Obama is merely building on what George W. Bush had started.
 Just as the NDAA 2012 vote split votes within both Democratic and Republican parties, this issue seems to be doing the same thing.
 Indeed it appears that the members of Congress most against the NDAA have been further on the left and further on the right, while those considered moderate have been the most willing to defend the likes of the NDAA and the PRISM surveillance program.
 We shouldn’t kid ourselves into believing that President Obama or members of Congress actually want to see an open and honest debate about this.

 All of this, however, is just yet another sign that we live in extreme and unstable times.
 I can’t pretend to know what President Obama is thinking.
 He made many promises when running for President in 2008 that he has not kept, and in many cases has made 180 degree turns completely opposite to what he has promised.
 I don’t know if he genuinely wanted to make the changes he was going to make or if he intended to say what he needed to say to get elected and then do whatever he (and/or the people who contributed his campaign) wanted.
-Was he genuine about his intention for reform and then found himself trapped in a machine not of his own making?
+Was he genuine about his intention for reform and then found himself trapped in a Big Brother machine not of his own making?
 Personally, I believe you’d have to be bat-guano crazy to run for President in this day and age.
 It is noteworthy that the last three U.S. Presidents who have served accumulated a significant amount of gray hair within a couple years of taking office.
 Before that, the first President Bush had already been Vice President and CIA director, and President Reagan’s hair was reportedly dyed, and before then–well that was a different era entirely.

 I have watched the websites of my representatives in Congress.
 As of today, Sen. Tammy Baldwin has yet to release an official statement about this growing scandal.
 Sen. Ron Johnson has this series called “Victims of Government,” but the focus is on small businesses and alleged Washington red tape, not the surveillance state that affects all of us.
 Rep. Mark Pocan (D-WI) has more substantive statements about various aspects of U.S. government policy–the Trans-Pacific Partnership Free Trade Agreement being negotiated in secret, a constitutional amendment guaranteeing the right to vote for every citizen, but hasn’t specifically mentioned this issue either.